 “But, Maz, I want to be with—”

-“As an officer on this ship, I command you to remain where you are.
-It is the safest place.”
+“As your superior officer, I command you to remain where you are.
+It is the safest place on the ship.”

 Maz’s muted voice floated into her unaccepting mind.
 “Secure yourselves.
 And Jarill?”

 “You have the strongest will in our family.
+I believe in you.
 Never forget that.
 You can do anything.
-Whatever happens, always remember that I love you.”
+Whatever happens, remember, I love you.”

 He held her tight.
 “There is always hope.
 We will survive.”

-She took comfort in his words, even while hearing the lie.
+She took comfort in his words, wanting to believe the lie.

 The ship hit SurgeThrust, slamming them to the floor.
-They scrambled to lock themselves into the chairs.
+They scrambled to lock themselves into the chair harnesses.

 “Where do you think it will hit us?”
 Tarron asked.

-“Depends on our velocity and its relationship to the planetoid’s speed.”
+“Depends on our velocity and its relationship to the asteroid’s speed.”